Chasing the two-Higgs-doublet model via electroweak corrections at $e^+e^-$ colliders

 In Fig.~\ref{fig:Differential} we show the differential cross section as a function of the normalized three-momentum of the Higgs, $\bar{p}_h\equiv|\vec{p}_h|/\sqrt{s}$, again for two energies $\sqrt{s}=365$ and $550$\,GeV.
 We focus on the comparison between the SM and 2HDM at NLO.
-In the upper panel, for $\sqrt{s}=365\,(550)$\,GeV the peak corresponding to on-shell $Zh$ production, with the $Z$ subsequently decaying into $\nu\bar{\nu}$, is located at $\bar{p}_h\approx0.401$ ($\bar{p}_h\approx0.459$), and values up to $\bar{p}_h\approx0.441$ ($\bar{p}_h\approx0.474$) are kinematically allowed.
-Most of the cross section actually comes from the $WW$-fusion contribution at lower values of $\bar{p}_h$, which is more spread out and does not lead to a peak like the $Zh$ channel.
+In the upper panel, for $\sqrt{s}=365\,(550)$\,GeV the peak corresponding to on-shell $Zh$ production, with the $Z$ subsequently decaying into $\nu\bar{\nu}$, is located at $\bar{p}_h\approx0.401$ ($0.459$), and values up to $\bar{p}_h\approx0.441$ ($0.474$) are kinematically allowed.
+Most of the cross section comes from the broader $WW$-fusion contribution at lower values of $\bar{p}_h$.
 We observe that the relative contribution from the $Zh$ channel decreases when going to higher $\sqrt{s}$.
 In the lower panel we show the ratios of the 2HDM predictions to those in the SM.
-Both for $\sqrt{s}=365$ and $550\,$GeV we observe that the BSM effects lead to an overall reduction of the cross sections by about $2\%$, in line with the findings for the total cross sections in Table~\ref{tab:2HDM}.
-For most of the range of $\bar{p}_h$ the shift is flat, becoming smaller just below the $Zh$ peak, but larger once we cross it to larger values of $\bar{p}_h$.
+Both for $\sqrt{s}=365$ and $550\,$GeV we observe that the 2HDM effects lead to an overall reduction of the cross sections by about $2\%$, in line with the findings for the total cross sections in Table~\ref{tab:2HDM}.
+For most of the $\bar{p}_h$ range the shift is flat, becoming smaller just below the $Zh$ peak, but larger once crossing to higher $\bar{p}_h$.
 The separation of $WW$ and $Zh$ channels in the differential distribution enables simultaneous probes of 2HDM effects in a single process.
-This separation could be further facilitated by the use of polarized beams which is beyond the scope of this study.
+This separation could be achieved, for example, through a cut on the energy of Higgs boson and further facilitated by the use of polarized beams, which is beyond the scope of this study.